motizukilucas/godot-study/README.md

 * You can set collisions shape to be visible
 * You can set a grid in the editor
 * You can switch in the Scene tab to Remote which will show you real time data from the running game

+* **Layers** > controlling the layers of collisions so not all collisions happen the same way, for exaple, triggering only when a hitbox enters a hurtbox
+> the Layer is the one the object should be, the mask is the one it should interact/collide with

 ## Tips
 * You can just right click some node to change it's type